tumblr/colossus/README.md

 Colossus
 =========

-_Heads up!
-We're just getting setup.
-Docs and published artifacts may not be available yet._

 Colossus is a lightweight I/O framework for building scala services.

 Full documentation can be found here : http://tumblr.github.io/colossus